north-road/slyr/docs/user_guide/hall_of_fame.md

 - [North Road](http://north-road.com)
 - [OpenGIS.ch](http://opengis.ch)

-And hey, if you want to see slyr improved, why not consider financially supporting its development?
-Drop me a line at info@north-road.com to discuss.
+And hey, if you want to see **SLYR** improved, why not consider financially supporting its development?
+Drop us a [line](info@north-road.com) to discuss.